England lockdown: Boris Johnson announces new coronavirus measures | DW | 31.10.2020

 "From Thursday until the start of December, you must stay at home," the prime minister said.

-Johnson, who was hospitalized earlier this year for a serious case of COVID-19. added that "no responsible prime minister'' could ignore the grim figures, and "Unless we act, we could see deaths in this country running at several thousand a day.''
+Johnson, who was hospitalized earlier this year for a serious case of COVID-19, added that "no responsible prime minister'' could ignore the grim figures.
+"Unless we act, we could see deaths in this country running at several thousand a day," he said.

 Scientists have warned that the virus is spreading significantly faster in England than their most dire predictions.